Sruthips18/spicey-restaurant/README.md

 # spicey-restaurant

-This is the source code for spicey-restaurant, a responsive e-commerce template.
+This is the source code for spicey-restaurant.

 ## Hosted Github Page
 [Visit spicey-restaurant](https://sruthips18.github.io/spicey-restaurant/)